 To become a registered nurse, New Zealand nursing graduates require:

-- a bachelor's degree in nursing (or an equivalent qualification) approved by the Nursing Council of New Zealand; and
+a.
+A bachelor’s degree in nursing approved by the Nursing Council of New Zealand; or

-- a pass in an assessment of Nursing Council Competencies for Registered Nurses by an approved provider; and
+d. a pass in an assessment of Nursing Council Competencies for Registered Nurses by an approved provider;

 To become registered in New Zealand, registered nurses from outside New Zealand must: